Chapter IV: Jericho

 "I have to say this was not what I was expecting from you Char." spoke the gruff, domineering voice over the vidfeed, which held a certain level of bemusement in spite of the circumstances.
 "Not only did you fail to capture the new Feddie prototype, but you also managed to get most of your taskforce destroyed from under you.
 And if that wasn't bad enough, you're now telling me the Richthofen has taken so much damage you are unable to maintain pursuit; not that you could do anything with your mobile suit force wiped out."

 The eyes that stared back across the screen narrowed, though they weren't actually enraged.
-"I can't say this is your finest hour Captain."
+"Not exactly your finest hour Captain."

 Though he remained respectful, the intensity behind Char's own gaze quickly matched that of the man on the screen.
 "Overall Admiral, this entire mission was far from what I was told to expect.
 Had I and the rest of my staff been properly filled in, my strategy and execution would have been far different."